triha74/gosonic/README.md

 # This will fail because build hasn't run yet
 gosonic run deploy

-# This will work - run all stages in the correct order
+# This will work - run all stages in the correct order.
+Evalaution uses audit logs to determine if the stage has completed successfully.
+gosonic run test
-gosonic run test build deploy
+gosonic build deploy
 ```

 Note: gosonic does not automatically run required stages.
 You must explicitly run stages in the correct order.